PEtab-dev/petab_select/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14183390.svg)](https://doi.org/10.5281/zenodo.14183390)

-The repository for the development of the extension to PEtab for model selection, including the additional file formats and Python 3 package.
+The PEtab extension for model selection, including additional file formats and library.

 ## Install

-The Python 3 package provides both the Python 3 and command-line (CLI) interfaces, and can be installed from PyPI, with `pip3 install petab-select`.
+The Python 3 library provides both the Python 3 and command-line (CLI) interfaces, and can be installed from PyPI, with `pip3 install petab-select`.

 ## Documentation